-Any transfer of the share warrants requires the approval of the Company's Board of Directors.
+Any transfer of the Share Warrants requires the approval of the Company's Board of Directors.

-- I) Acquisition of the share warrants by the Company - (i) During the period until the day prior to the Initial Date of Term of Exercise, the Company may, if the Company's Board of Directors deems it appropriate for the Company to acquire the share warrants, with a date for such acquisition specified by the Company's Board of Directors, in accordance with the provisions of the Resolution for Gratis Issue of Share Warrants, 1) acquire all share warrants without compensation or 2) acquire all share warrants with the issuance of a number of shares of the Company's stock corresponding to the Applicable Share Number in exchange for each share warrant. - The Company may, with a date for such acquisition specified by the (ii) Company's Board of Directors, acquire all share warrants unexercised as of the day prior to the date specified by the Company's Board of Directors except those held by Ineligible Parties with the issuance of a number of shares of the Company's stock corresponding to the Applicable Share Number in exchange for each share warrant.
-After the date of such acquisition, if the Company's Board of Directors determines that there are parties other than Ineligible Parties who hold share warrants, the Company may, with a date later than the date of acquisition per the above specified by the Company's Board of Directors as a new date for acquisition, acquire all share warrants held by such parties that are unexercised as of the day prior to the latter date specified by the Company's Board of Directors with the issuance of a number of shares of the Company's stock corresponding to the Applicable Share Number in exchange for each share warrant.
-This provision shall similarly apply thereafter. - (iii) In addition to the provisions of (i) and (ii), provisions related to the acquisition of the share warrants may be stipulated in the Resolution for Gratis Issue of Share Warrants as necessary.
+- I) Acquisition of the Share Warrants by the Company - (i) During the period until the day prior to the Initial Date of Term of Exercise, the Company may, if the Company's Board of Directors deems it appropriate for the Company to acquire the Share Warrants, with a date for such acquisition specified by the Company's Board of Directors, in accordance with the provisions of the Resolution for Gratis Issue of Share Warrants, 1) acquire all Share Warrants without compensation or 2) acquire all Share Warrants - with the issuance of a number of shares in the Company corresponding to the Applicable Share Number in exchange for each share warrant. - (ii) The Company may, with a date for such acquisition specified by the Company's Board of Directors, acquire all Share Warrants unexercised as of the day prior to the date specified by the Company's Board of Directors except those held by Ineligible Parties with the issuance of a number of shares in the Company corresponding to the Applicable Share Number in exchange for each share warrant. - After the date of such acquisition, if the Company's Board of Directors determines that there are parties other than Ineligible Parties who hold Share Warrants, the Company may, with a date later than the date of acquisition per the above specified by the Company's Board of Directors as a new date for acquisition, acquire all Share Warrants held by such parties that are unexercised as of the day prior to the latter date specified by the Company's Board of Directors with the issuance of a number of shares in the Company corresponding to the Applicable Share Number in exchange for each share warrant.
+This provision shall similarly apply thereafter. - (iii) In addition to the provisions of (i) and (ii), provisions related to the acquisition of the Share Warrants may be stipulated in the Resolution for Gratis Issue of Share Warrants as necessary.